andrey-helldar/lang-translations/README.md

 ## Installation

-To get the latest version of Lang Translations Library, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of Lang Translations Library, simply `require` and `require-dev` the project using [Composer](https://getcomposer.org):

 ```
 $ composer require andrey-helldar/lang-translations --dev